Rav Ashi: Tomb of Rav Ashi

+Some ultra-Orthodox Jews from the Breslov Hasidic sect believe, Rav Ashi is buried at a site, which sits on the Lebanese Mount Shanan on the border with Israel overlooking Kibbutz Manara.

-According to traditional Jewish belief, the tomb of Rav Ashi is situated on a hill overlooking Kibbutz Manara, Israel.
-Muslims claim that it is the tomb of a Shi'ite Muslim, Sheikh Abbad, considered a founder of the Shi'ite movement in Lebanon who lived around 500 years ago.
-When Israel withdrew from South Lebanon in May 2000, the main obstacle holding up the deployment of United Nations peacekeepers along the border was the allocation of this disputed site.
+Local Lebanese people dispute this, they believe that a 16th century Shia Muslim cleric named Sheikh Abbad is buried there.
+Sheikh Abbad is considered a founder of the Shi'ite movement in Lebanon.

+In May 2000, when Israel withdrew from South Lebanon, after the Israeli occupation of Southern Lebanon (19852–2000) the main obstacle holding up the deployment of United Nations peacekeepers (UNIFIL) along the border was the allocation of this disputed site.
 It was among the last to be settled between the State of Israel and Lebanon.
 One option was to erect a barricade around the tomb to prevent Muslims and Jews from visiting the site.
 Subsequent to the Blue Line drawn by the United Nations, the border fence cuts through the middle of the disputed tomb.

+In February 2025, during the fragile Israel–Lebanon ceasefire after Israeli invasion of Lebanon, it became public that a group of Haredi Israelis entered Lebanese territory to reach the believed tomb, undertook work on the grave and fenced it off.
+They tried to turn it into a place for prayer and worship.
+It was not specified when they entered nor the amount of time they spent inside Lebanon.